subconsciousnetwork/ObservableStore/README.md

 }
 ```

-`Store.binding(get:tag:animation:)` lets you create a [binding](https://developer.apple.com/documentation/swiftui/binding) that represents some part of the state.
+`Store.binding(get:tag:)` lets you create a [binding](https://developer.apple.com/documentation/swiftui/binding) that represents some part of the state.
 A get function reads the state into a value, a tag function turns a value set on the binding into an action.
 The result is a binding that can be passed to any vanilla SwiftUI view, yet changes state only through deterministic updates.

 ```swift
 TextField(